tomkowz/TSAssetsPickerController/README.md

 ![image](https://github.com/tomkowz/TSAssetsPickerController/blob/master/docs/diag2.png?raw=true)

-About classes
+Classes
 ========================
+Classes are stored in 3 folders:

+`Controllers` - View Controllers.
+Only `TSAssetsPickerController` is important to you.

+`Customizable Classes` - In this directory are classes you should subclass if you want change picker's UI.

+`API Classes` - Picker's logic.
+Not important to you.

+`Controlers` directory:
+---

-`TSAssetsPickerController` - This is a picker controller.
+`TSAssetsPickerController` - This is a picker controller main class.
 You present this controller if you want to show picker on the screen.

+`TSAlbumsViewController` - shows list of albums

+`TSAssetsViewController` - shows list of assets

+`Customizable Classes` directory:
+---

+These classes should be subclassed and set in `TSAssetsPickerController` properties (if you want customize the picker).

 `AlbumCell` - Base class of cell which is displayed on `TSAlbumsViewController` (cell with album name).